shedskin/shedskin/doc/README.rst

 **RPM**

 To install the **RPM** package, simply download and install it using your package manager.
-Make sure the following packages are installed (at least version 4.2 of g++):
+Make sure the following packages are installed (at least version 4.2 of gcc-g++):

 ``sudo yum install gcc-c++ pcre-devel gc-devel python-devel``